 4. Use a heating pad on the area

-Are We Dealing With Growing Pains or Not?
+How to Know If You Are Dealing With A Child Who Has Growing Pains or Not?

 One way to know if it is growing pains is the child will be relieved if you try the above.
 If they are not comforted by touch and massaging, then a doctor should be seen.